 Students will have a chance to generate new work, and revise existing stories, if they so choose.
 Potential texts to be read include stories by Ursula K. Le Guin, Orson Welles, Edith Wharton, Raymond Carver, Anthony Veasna So, Octavia Butler, and others.
 The course will culminate in a showcase where students will share their work with their peers.
 All levels of writers are welcome, and no previous experience with short stories is required.

 Meet Your Instructor: Marissa Gallerani is a writer and teacher living in Providence, RI.
 A lifelong writer and reader, Marissa completed her MFA in fiction at The Newport MFA at Salve Regina.
 Her work has appeared in The Harvard Review, The Financial Diet, and broadcast on The Public’s Radio.
 She is currently at work on a science-fantasy novel, and will attend a writing residency at Prospect Street in Vermont later this summer.

-Register through Eventbrite to sign up for the class.
-Classes run every Tuesday night, 6pm-7:30pm, August 9th through August 30th in person at Mount Pleasant Library.
-Please sign up up only if you plan on attending all four classes.
+Register through Eventbrite to sign up for this FREE class.
+Classes run every Wednesday night, 6pm-7:30pm, September 28th through October 19th in person at Mount Pleasant Library.
+Please sign up only if you plan on attending all four classes.